kcudding/ecotheory.github.io/teach/density-dependent.md

 $$ N_{t+1} = N_t e^{r_0[1-(N_t/K)^\theta]} $$

-* The effects of $\theta$ on density dependence also control the shape of relation between growth rate and population size.
-(Figure 1.7)
+* The effects of $\theta$ on density dependence also control the shape of relation between growth rate and population size, as seen in the following figure:

 ![](density-dependent_files/figure-html/unnamed-chunk-7-1.png)<!-- -->
-Figure 1.7.
-Per capital growth rate vs. population size with different theta value.
+Per capital growth rate vs. population size with different theta values

-* When $\theta$ > 1, this weakens density dependence at low N, so the population grows faster than logistic, all else being equal (concave).
-When $\theta$ < 1, this strengthens density dependence at low N, causing the population to grow more slowly than logistic, all else being equal (convex).
-(Figure 1.8)
+* When $\theta$>1, this weakens density dependence at low N, so the population grows faster than logistic, all else being equal (concave).
+When $\theta$<1, this strengthens density dependence at low N, causing the population to grow more slowly than logistic, all else being equal (convex):

 ![](density-dependent_files/figure-html/unnamed-chunk-8-1.png)<!-- -->
-Figure 1.8.
-Population size vs. time with different theta value
+Population size vs. time with different theta values

 #### Positive density dependence